Director of Postdoctoral Program

 Areas of Interest: International relations, American Foreign and Defense Policy, psychological aspects of decision-making, especially risk taking and emotion, gender, biological and genetic aspects of political attitudes and preferences, social identity, experiments, intelligence, cyber

 I work on a wide variety of different topics.
-Current projects include a large series of survey experiments examining nine types of attitudes toward gender inequality in 18 countries.
-I am participating in several projects related to nuclear weapons and the stability of deterrence.
-I am also currently involved in a series of projects related to ethical considerations in implementing field experiments.
-More broadly, I work on topics including experimentation, gender, identity, intelligence, cybersecurity, the role of emotion in decision-making, and genetic contributions to political attitudes and behaviors.
-I currently serve as international relations editor for the American Journal of Political Science.
+Current projects include a large series of survey experiments examining nine types of attitudes toward gender inequality in over 20 countries.
+I am participating in several projects related to nuclear weapons, leadership and the stability of deterrence.
+More broadly, I work on topics including international relations, American Foreign and Defense policy, nuclear strategy, experimentation, leadership, ethics, gender, identity, intelligence, cybersecurity, the role of emotion in decision-making, and genetic contributions to political attitudes and behaviors.

 McDermott, Rose.
 (September 2, 2019).
 Making America Less.
 Nature Human Behavior.

-McDermott, Rose (forthcoming).
+McDermott, Rose (Dec.
+11, 2019).
 Emotional dynamics in cyberconflict.
 Journal of Cyber Policy

 McDermott, R. (2019).
 The role of gender in political violence.
 Special issue on Political Ideologies in Current Opinion in the Behavioral Sciences.
 Edited by John Jost, Eran Halperin & Kristin Lauren.